-Much has been said about eligibility, and I feel that the base for same should be broadened.
-However, I am firmly convinced that such eligibility must be restricted to descendants of Civil War Veterans, or we would lose our very purpose of existence.
-I would prefer being a sociated with a small group dedicated to Grand Army tradition, than a large group that would tend to minimize this heritage.
+Much has been said about eligibility, and I feel that he base for same should be broadened.
+However, I am firmly convinced to eligibility must be restricted to descendants of Civil War we would lose our very purpose of existence.
+I would prefer associated with a small group dedicated to Grand Army tradition, than a large group that would tend to minimize this heritage.

 Much has been said about dinner-type Camps that meet quarterly.
-While I feel that there are places for such Camps, and they should be made welcome, I do not feel that it is wise to pressure our Camps into any such procedure.
-The backbone of this organization is made up of the many Camps and loyal members that meet regularly, and perform their duties with credit to themselves and their communities.
+While I feel that there are places for such Camps, and they should be made welcome, I do not feel that it is wise to pressure our Camp to any such procedure.
+The backbone of this organization is made up of the many Camps and loyal members that meet regularly, and perform their duties with credit to themselves and their communities

-I have felt for some time that the great cost of annual National Encampments is not warranted, in comparison with the amount of work accomplished.
+I have felt for some time that the great cost of annual NaHonal Encampments is not warranted, in comparison with the amount of work accomplished.
 I also feel that it takes a Commander-in-Chief his full year before he has become fully acquainted with the problems of the office.
 With these thoughts in mind, perhaps a bi-annual meeting of the Commandery-in-Chief would be worth considering.